 Monte Zebio, Mountain summit in Asiago, Italy.

-From 1916 to 1918, the mountain served as a critical defensive position for Austrian forces during World War I. Extensive military fortifications were built across its slopes and remain visible today.
+Between 1916 and 1918, the mountain was a key defensive position for Austrian forces during World War I. Extensive fortifications were built across its slopes at that time, and many traces of them are still visible today.

 The community of curious travelers